 - giving you the privacy information is impossible or would require ‘disproportionate effort’, or

 - giving you the privacy information would make it impossible to use your data or seriously damage the reasons for its use.

 Right of access

-You can download and print a form from nsandi.com/data-request or contact us with all information asked for on the form.
+You can download and print a data subject access request form or contact us with all the information we ask for on the form.

 Right to data portability

 Where we process your personal information by automated means for contractual purposes, or with your consent, you can ask us to provide a copy of the information we hold about you in a structured, machine readable format (for example a CSV file).
 You also have the right to ask us to transfer your data to another organisation but only where this is ‘technically feasible’.
 This is known as the ‘right to data portability’.

 - held electronically, and